ASHISHKHOPADE-DEVOPS/-Simplyjet/README.md

 5. Conclusion
 This setup provides a scalable and flexible way to provision AWS infrastructure and deploy applications using Kubernetes.
-The Terraform and Helm combination ensures that you can manage both infrastructure and application deployment with minimal manual intervention.
+The Terraform and Helm combination ensures that you can manage both infrastructure and application deployment with minimal manual intervention..